Rhialto/PET_MEGA65/README.md

 It has built-in knowledge of many ROM part numbers to know at which address they belong.
 For unknown ones, it falls back to an address in the file name.

-You use it by calling `python3 rommaker.py -o OUTPUT.rom file1 file2` or `python3 rommaker -p PRESET` (use `-p help` to see which presets are available).
+You use it by calling `python3 rommaker.py -o OUTPUT file1 file2` or `python3 rommaker -p PRESET` (use `-p help` to see which presets are available). `.rom` is automatically appended.
+Also a `.hex` file is created, suitable for using in core development.

 You can also use the rommaker to modify an existing 32 KB ROM file, by listing it as the first input.
 The next ROM files will be overlaid on top of this, effectively modifying the contents.
 This would be convenient for plugging for example a Toolkit ROM into the $9xxx, $Axxx or $Bxxx EPROM socket.
 As long as the file name contains "9000", "a000" or "b000", rommaker knows where to place it.